hamidrezafahimi/pyTrackers/readme.md

 # pyTrackers
 This repository contains implementation of some major correlation filter based trackers cloned from [pyCFTrackers](https://github.com/fengyang95/pyCFTrackers) repo and some deep learning trackers taken from [pytracking](https://github.com/fengyang95/pyCFTrackers).
-Modifications of their algorithms are made so that they can be benefit from camera state mesurements.
+Modifications of their algorithms are made so that they can be benefit from camera state measurements.
 The algorithms are evaluated on a custom dataset named [VIOT dataset](https://drive.google.com/file/d/1xYHGJR-UWccPzbIuzMU_yf0bSkQ42qQh/view?usp=sharing).

 ## Setup